by Mike Ratliff

 Many who give counsel like this claim to be Christians.
 They see Christian suffering as “bad” and that if believers are right with God then all should go well all the time.
 Since the call to walk the narrow path and live the denied Christian life often leads to suffering, in their understanding, it could never be God’s will to ‘take that path.’
 Are we who seek to not be conformed to this world (Romans 12:2) by being transformed by the renewal of our minds to be united in Christian oneness with those who see that as utter foolishness?

-I therefore, a prisoner for the Lord, urge you to walk in a manner worthy of the calling to which you have been called, with all humility and gentleness, with patience, bearing with one another in love, eager to maintain the unity of the Spirit in the bond of peace.
-There is one body and one Spirit–just as you were called to the one hope that belongs to your call– one Lord, one faith, one baptism, one God and Father of all, who is over all and through all and in all.
-(Ephesians 4:1-6 ESV)
+1 Therefore I, the prisoner of the Lord, implore you to walk in a manner worthy of the calling with which you have been called, 2 with all humility and gentleness, with patience, showing tolerance for one another in love, 3 being diligent to preserve the unity of the Spirit in the bond of peace.
+4 There is one body and one Spirit, just as also you were called in one hope of your calling; 5 one Lord, one faith, one baptism, 6 one God and Father of all who is over all and through all and in all.
+Ephesians 4:1-6 (NASB)

-The Greek word for gentleness here is πρᾳότης or praotēs.
+The Greek word for gentleness here is πρᾳότης (praotēs).
 This word can be translated as ‘meekness’ and implies ‘humility.’
 In other words, meekness is a product of humility.
 A meek person is mild-spirited and self-controlled (Matthew 5:5; Matthew 11:29; Galatians 5:23; Colossians 3:12).
-The Greek word for ‘patience’ here is μακροθυμία or makrothumia.
+The Greek word for ‘patience’ here is μακροθυμία (makrothumia).
 A good translation of this word would be ‘forbearance.’
 In other words, this describes the character of one who has self-restraint of the mind before it gives room to action or passion.
 We are called to be long on patience that is the product of humility and meekness or gentleness.
-The Greek word translated as ‘bearing with one another’ is ἀνέχομαι or anechomai.
+The Greek word translated as ‘showing tolerance for one another‘ is ἀνέχομαι (anechomai).
 This is describing how patience with others works itself out in ‘longsuffering.’
 This speaks of endurance and suffering.
 It is being calm and gentle with others even when they are not.
 What is the motivation for treating others like this?
-Paul says we are to do this in ‘love,’ or ἀγάπη, which is, of course, agape.
+Paul says we are to do this in ‘love’ (ἀγάπη), which is, of course, agape.
 This form of ‘love’ is benevolent.
 This benevolence is not shown by doing what the one loved desires, but what the one who loves deems is needed by the one loved.
 This love is only possible in God and the regenerate.

-Paul commands us to treat all brothers and sisters in Christ this way, ‘eager to maintain the unity of the Spirit in the bond of peace.’
-The word translated as ‘eager’ means to ‘diligently endeavor.’
+Paul commands us to treat all brothers and sisters in Christ this way, ‘being diligent to preserve the unity of the Spirit in the bond of peace.’
+The word translated as ‘diligent’ means to ‘diligently endeavor.’
 In other words, we should take the initiative to ‘maintain’ unity.
-The Greek word translated here as ‘maintain’ is τηρέω or tēreō.
+The Greek word translated here as ‘preserve’ is τηρέω (tēreō).
 This word carries the idea of guarding or keeping something valuable safe.
 What is being guarded?
 It is unity of the Spirit in the bond of peace.
 This is Spirit-bestowed oneness of all true believers (1 Corinthians 6:17; 1 Corinthians 12:11-13; Philippians 1:27; Philippians 2:2).
 This unity has created the bond of peace.
 All genuine believers are bound together in this in love.

-There is one body and one Spirit–just as you were called to the one hope that belongs to your call– one Lord, one faith, one baptism, one God and Father of all, who is over all and through all and in all.
-(Ephesians 4:4-6 ESV)
+4 There is one body and one Spirit, just as also you were called in one hope of your calling; 5 one Lord, one faith, one baptism, 6 one God and Father of all who is over all and through all and in all.
+Ephesians 4:4-6 (NASB)

 My brethren, this is speaking of unity of spirit in the bond of peace between genuine believers.
 These genuine believers are all called to the same hope to one Lord, one faith, one baptism, one God and Father of all.
 We are not called to be unified with those who claim to be Christians, but whom through their doctrines, words, and actions reveal that they are not of the same spirit as those who are genuinely called.
 These often deny the completeness of the Word and that it is infallible.
 They often deny the deity of Christ.
 They often deny that exclusivity of justification by faith alone.
 They deny that the Word of God has authority over all parts of the believer’s life and walk.
 In other words, these prove by these things that they are not of the same spirit as those who have been effectually called.